VAC4EU/CleanLabValues/README.md

 ## Testing

-A simple example harness is provided in `tests/test_clean_lab_main.R` which runs the pipeline on the example datasets under `tests/data/Example 1`, `Example 2` and `Example 3` and compares the output with the ground-truth CSVs.
+A simple example harness is provided in `tests/test_clean_lab_main.R` which runs the pipeline on the example datasets under `tests/data/Example 1`, `Example 2`, `Example 3` and `Example 4` and compares the output with the ground-truth CSVs.

 From the project root you can run the harness directly with: